 26) What is the difference between lr_error_message and lr_debug _message?

-lr_error_message - Sends a error message to the LoadRunner Controller's Output window
+lr_error_message – Sends an error message to the LoadRunner Controller’s Output window

 lr_debug _message – Sends a debug message to the LoadRunner Controller’s Output window

-The objective of performance testing is to check whether an application loads/updates within stipulate time limit (say 2 seconds).
-It uses metrics like response time , Requests per second.
-It is carried out under production - like load conditions.
+The objective of the performance testing is to check whether an application loads/updates within stipulated time limit (say 2 seconds).
+It uses metrics like response time, Requests per second.
+It is carried out under production – like load conditions.

 The objective of load testing is to check scalability of the system.
 For example, finding out the maximum number of users supported by the system within certain specifications.